hyperhq/blog.hyper.sh/blog/source/hyper-is-generally-available.md

     - Container
     - Container-native cloud
     - Hyper
 preview: Docker is a revolutionary idea.
-Being application-centric, it disrupts our imagination of IT infrastructure, and Hyper_ is started with the idea of container-native cloud.
-Now, we are now very happy to announce that Hyper_ has come out of beta and is now generally available!
+Being application-centric, it disrupts our imagination of IT infrastructure, and Hyper.sh is started with the idea of container-native cloud.
+Now, we are now very happy to announce that Hyper.sh has come out of beta and is now generally available!

 ---

 Hi,

-First of all, we'd like to thank all our beta users for taking part in the Hyper_ public beta.
+First of all, we'd like to thank all our beta users for taking part in the Hyper.sh public beta.
 Over the past few months, we have received tremendous feedback from you, and we are really grateful!

 Docker is a revolutionary idea.
-Being application-centric, it disrupts our imagination of IT infrastructure, and Hyper_ is started with the idea of container-native cloud.
-Now, we are now very happy to announce that Hyper_ has come out of beta and is now generally available!
+Being application-centric, it disrupts our imagination of IT infrastructure, and Hyper.sh is started with the idea of container-native cloud.
+Now, we are now very happy to announce that Hyper.sh has come out of beta and is now generally available!

 Below are the incredible new features that we’ve been working on.